Trusted WordPress tutorials, when you need them most.

 Page builder UI

-SeedProd’s drag-and-drop interface is easy for beginners but powerful enough for developers.
+SeedProd’s drag-and-drop interface is a breeze for beginners, but it’s also powerful enough for experienced developers.

-In the left column, you’ll see the most commonly used web design elements as blocks that you can add to your page.
+On the left side, you’ll see all the common web design elements as blocks.
+Think of these as building blocks you can simply drag onto your page.

-To your right, you’ll see a live preview of your design where you can simply point and click on any element to edit, delete, or move it.
+To your right, you’ll see a live preview of your design.
+You can simply point and click on any element to edit, delete, or move it.

 Basically, you can create a custom web design, including a navigation menu, sidebars, and footers, without writing code.